nugeulous/capstone/README.md

 <br>
 <br>

-# Known Issues and Areas for Improvement
+# Known Issues and Future Enhancements

-- **API Calls - Error Message**: Need to create Response (Error) messages for all API calls.
-Currently, the Response (Error) is only programmed for some calls.
+- **API Error Handling**: Implement more thorough error handling for all API calls.
+Currently, error responses are only created for a subset of API interactions.
-- **Petsitter Login - JWT:** Need to ensure the JWT authentication is working.
-It's working for owner login, but not always with petsitter login.
-We've noted the appropriate Response (Success) to the request in the API documentation but it needs to be fixed in the code.
+- **Data Formatting**: Standardize all data formatting to use camelCase.
+Some fields are still using snake_case.
+- **Logout Confirmation**: Add a confirmation page to confirm successful logout and improve the user experience.
+- **Booking Time Granularity**: Enhance the booking service by adding more detailed start time, end time, and date options to improve flexibility.
+- **HTML Optimization**: Refactor HTML to replace IDs with classes for improved scalability and maintainability.
+- **Redux Implementation**: Expand the use of Redux throughout the entire application; currently, it is only implemented in the booking flow.

 <br>
 <br>
 # Credits

 The project was a collaborative effort across five web development engineers as a part of their coding bootcamp final Capstone project.